Mark Wright (footballer, born 1982): Shrewsbury Town

-In the transfer window of January, Wright Signed for the Shrews for an undisclosed fee, on a deal taking him to the end of the 2012/13 season.
+In the transfer window of January, Wright signed for Shrewsbury Town for an undisclosed fee, on a deal taking him to the end of the 2012/13 season.

 In all, Wright amassed over 80 appearances for Shrewsbury Town, including playing a pivotal part in their promotion back to League One in 2012.

 The following season was hampered by injury and Wright was limited to only a handful of appearances after Christmas.

 In May 2013, after the expiration of his contract, Wright left Shrewsbury Town.

 Tamworth

-On 5 September 2013, Mark Wright joined Conference National side Tamworth; the deal was highlighted as a short-term deal, as it was deemed that Wright was looking to continue his career in The Football League, but following a difficult summer period failing to find new club, Wright decided to join Tamworth in a bid to get himself back in the shop window.
+On 5 September 2013, Wright joined Conference National side Tamworth; the deal was highlighted as a short-term deal, as it was deemed that Wright was looking to continue his career in the Football League, but following a difficult summer period failing to find a new club, Wright decided to join Tamworth in a bid to get himself back in the shop window.

 Following 14 appearances and one goal, Wright left Tamworth on 6 January 2014.